Prashant528/visual_doc_demo/static/segmenter_outputs/ideal_documented_repo_README.md_segmented_file.txt

 --------<PREDICTED_SEGMENT_BOUNDARY>--------

-The segmentation appears to be correct as it stands.
-The first segment introduces the topic of adding a new model, and the second segment provides specific information about the updated process and where to find more detailed instructions.
-No additional boundaries are needed, and the existing boundaries are appropriately placed to separate the introduction from the detailed instructions.
+The segmentation appears to be correct as it separates the introductory statement from the detailed explanation and recommendation.
+No additional boundaries are needed, and the existing ones are appropriately placed to distinguish between the sections of the document.